-- Review the information described on p.
-2 of this announcement (under the AAPOR Code of Professional Ethics & Practices) and make sure this information is included in the appropriate places in the manuscript.
-(For example, include response rate when you describe the data.)
+- All papers must adhere to the AAPOR Code of Professional Ethics and Practice.
+Review the information about the AAPOR Code of Professional Ethics & Practices and make sure this information is included in the appropriate places in the manuscript.
+(Please pay particular attention to the disclosure elements in Section III.)

 - Include the following in the email that accompanies your submission: